maximelafarie/maximelafarie/README.md

-A user interface is like a joke.
-If you have to explain it then it is not that good. 🤡
+How do you check if a webpage is HTML5?
+Try it out on Internet Explorer 🤡